 In our template, we have shown both of the cases.

-From your Paycheck Stub, you will take the Gross Salary.
+From your Paycheck Stub, take the Gross Salary.
 Don’t deduct anything from the Gross Salary like Medical Tax, Social Security Tax, Fed Tax or anything else.
-Normally Gross Salary and Deductions are shown in different columns.
-So, it will be easy for you to find out the Gross Wages from the paycheck stub.
+Normally, Gross Salary and Deductions are shown in different columns.
+Here’s a sample Paycheck stub showing the gross salary.

-In the following image, you’re seeing the whole process I have used to calculate the Salary Increase Percentage from the Salary Raise.
+Here’s the overview of the process with all the formulas to calculate the Salary Increase Percentage from the Salary Raise.

 Input / Output values in the Excel Template:

-- Gross Income (Per Paycheck): Input your Gross Income value in cell C4.
+- Gross Income (Per Paycheck): Input your Gross Income value manually in cell C4.

 - You Get Paid: This is a drop-down list.
 Input your payment frequency.
-Though I have input a lot of values in the list, normally employees gets paid Weekly, Bi-weekly, and Monthly.
+We have input a lot of options in the list, but employees typically get paid Weekly, Bi-weekly, or Monthly.

 =VLOOKUP(C5,payment_frequency,2,FALSE)